trangiabach/Bezel-Technical-Challenge/README.md

 The app should now be available at [http://localhost:3000](http://localhost:3000)!

-*Note: This app uses the Create React App Boilderplate.
+*Note: This app uses the Create React App Boilerplate.

 # Getting Started with Create React App